UNIwise/integration-assignment/README.md

 # Integration Assignment

 ## Build a small integration (import an exam)
-- Create an endpoint (in DataEndpointController) that can be requested and return json.
+- Create an endpoint (in date-endpoint/../DataEndpointController) that can be requested and return json.
-- Create another exam endpoint (in AssignmentController) to import, validate, and map exam data returned from the data endpoint.
+- Create another exam endpoint (in assignment-project/../AssignmentController).
-- The validation process should be able to give a precise error message if the json is malformed or missing keys.
+- The assignment endpoint should do the following:
+    -   decode examId
+    -   send request with examId to data endpoint
+    -   map data response to the project response format
+    -   return mapped data to requester
 - The data and urls for the two endpoints should correspond to the two json models given below.

+#### Extra
+- Validate the json from the data endpoint and give a precise error message if the json is malformed or missing keys.

 ### Assignment project
 #### Request: